-In Korea, meals come in all shapes and sizes but many prefer the wide array of soups to be found throughout the country.
+In South Korea, meals come in all shapes and sizes but many prefer the wide array of soups to be found throughout the country.
 Korean Shabu shabu is an example of largely successful yet imported fare enjoyed by the masses.
 Shabu shabu is Japanese onomatopoeia and characterizes the swirling sound the food makes as it’s placed into the steaming pot.
 Three courses destroy any notions of lingering hunger one might have upon leaving.
 We all know the feeling.

 Korean Shabu Shabu, Spicy Please?!